pavel-grigorev/spring-resource-reader/README.md

 # Resource Reader for Spring

-This is a declarative resource reader with the resource content auto-conversion capabilities.
+This tool is a declarative resource reader with the content auto-conversion capabilities.
 It supports the following types out-of-the-box:

 - `File`
 - `InputStream`